 By Richard Hemming, Director of global customer success for GreenRoad

 We’ve seen how technology supports mobile workers throughout their workday, but what happens after these workers are off the clock?
-Technology has blurred the traditional boundaries separating work and personal lives, and while it has certainly increased the efficiency of each day, it has also increased the length and burden of work many mobile employees take on.
+Mobile technology has blurred the traditional boundaries separating work and personal lives, and while it has certainly increased the efficiency of each day, it has also increased the length and burden of work many of mobile employees.

 Work days are no longer constrained to the hours between 9 and 5